-Paul Smith is a Partner and Commercial Litigation Advocate in the Bermuda office of Conyers.
+Paul Smith is a Consultant and Commercial Litigation Advocate in the Bermuda office of Conyers.

 Paul practised at the commercial bar in London for 20 years, before joining Conyers in Bermuda in 2000.
 He moved to Cayman in 2013 where headed up the Litigation & Restructuring department and returned to Bermuda in 2020.
 Paul’s practice covers all aspects of dispute resolution with specialist expertise in commercial litigation, arbitration, insolvency and trust litigation.
 Paul is a member of the Firm’s partner-led Asia Disputes & Restructuring Group (“ADRG”).
 The ADRG provides Bermuda, British Virgin Islands and Cayman Islands litigation advice to clients in the Far East; ensuring they have access to fully coordinated litigation advice and services provided by a seamless and comprehensive team across jurisdictions and time zones.